 In most cases, organizations that adopt SAP software remain heterogeneous enterprises.
 In heterogeneous enterprises, most SAP implementations must be integrated with various non-SAP enterprise systems, portals, messaging infrastructure, security, systems of record, systems of engagement, and so on.
-Organizations can enhance and extend pre-built capabilities in SAP software with a hybrid integration strategy to maximize ROI in their SAP investment and achieve a balanced enterprise architecture approach.
+Organizations can enhance and extend pre-built capabilities in SAP solutions(software) with a hybrid integration strategy to maximize ROI in their SAP investment and achieve a balanced enterprise architecture approach.

 From an architecture perspective the strategy should involve three types of systems i.e. Systems of Record, Systems of Engagement, Systems of Interaction.

 ESB provides a common, application independent, integration backbone for the business

 Accelerate SAP integration into a heterogeneous enterprise and cloud applications

 One of the primary business drivers for adopting a packaged ERP solution such as SAP is the business value achieved from using pre-built, ready for use components.
 Configuration changes can be made with minimal effort and in a version-safe manner.
 However, custom development can require

 more effort and takes away from the value provided from a packaged application.
 Even modest customizations can lead to a chain of dependencies that inhibit taking advantage of new features and functions in SAP software, or upgrading SAP software cost effectively in the future.

 Reuse pre-built SAP integration

 Even organizations with significant alignment with SAP rarely use SAP for more than 60% of their total business automation needs, according to IBM practitioners with extensive experience in SAP projects.
 This fact makes the enterprise integration of large-scale SAP implementations a key

 success factor of the overall SAP transformation program.